doctorjaffaUni/Breakout/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
-Implemented ball trail - 2h
+Ball trail - 2h
-Add paddle hit sound effect - 20m
+Paddle hit sound effect - 20m
+Extra audio - 20m
+Simple game loop - 30m